zfifteen/z_metric/README.md

 ---

+## 6. Arithmetic is not static
+- It is dynamic, governed by curvature, flow, and symmetry

+---

+## 7. Numberspace admits a geometric interpretation

+- Z-values can be embedded in a vector space with:
+  - **Z-angle**: orientation of the transformation
+  - **Z-magnitude**: strength or reach of the transformation
+- This defines a **phase‑like space** where discrete entities (e.g. primes) follow structured trajectories

+---

+## 8. Numberspace exhibits modular topology

+- Z mod N partitions the domain into **equivalence classes**
+- Certain residues are **forbidden**, acting as singularities or null zones
+- Modular banding reveals **quantized behavior**, akin to spectral lines in physics

+---

+## 9. Numberspace supports predictive filtering

+- Structured behavior in Numberspace enables **prime candidate prediction**
+- Filters based on Z-angle, modular residue, and gradient flow can isolate high‑probability regions
+- Z thus serves not only as a descriptive metric but as a **computational sieve**

 ### **Z-Filter Equation (Prime Prediction)**
 For a candidate integer \( n \), the Z-Filter returns `True` if \( n \) is likely prime based on:
 1. **Coprimality Rate**